pallets-eco/flask-mail/docs/index.rst

 The connection to your email host is kept alive and closed automatically once all the messages have been sent.

+If you are going to run a mass email batch, be careful to pass in the ``max_emails`` parameter, which sets the maximum number of emails that will be sent before reconnecting.
+Some mail servers set a limit on the number of emails sent in a single connection.
+You can also set this globally with the **DEFAULT_MAX_EMAILS** setting.

 Attachments
 -----------